fcesc-code/fapac1/SECURITY.md

 ## Supported Versions

-The project is currently under development and is still in its version 0.0.0.
+The project is currently :construction: under development :construction: and is still in its version 0.0.0.

 | Version | Supported | Notes |
 | ------- | --------- | ----- |